Meditation Center Beatenberg

 4) Abstaining from hurtful sexual behavior

 We agree to avoid causing harm through sexual conduct and abstain from sexual misconduct.
 As teachers, we commit ourselves not to use our teaching role, our authority and our position to initiate an erotic-sexual relationship with a student.
+We acknowledge the power differential between teachers and students.
 In particular, promoting erotic-sexual acts as a special teaching for students is unacceptable.

 Since in our community a number of single teachers have entered into partnerships and marriages with former students, we recognize that such relationships are possible, but that great care and sensitivity are needed.
 We agree that in such a case the following guidelines are crucial:

 A) An erotic-sexual relationship in the context of an existing teacher-student relationship is never appropriate.

 B) During retreat and formal teaching, any reference to a future intimate and/or sexual teacher-student relationship is not appropriate.